yo-main/akingbee/README.md

 ## Aristaeus

-The service which is in charge of managing hives & apiaries.
 Aristaeus is the Greek god that discovered bee-keeping.
+It only makes sense that the service is in charge of managing hives & apiaries is named after this god.

+The service itself is composed of a web api and of a rabbitmq listener.

 ## Cerbes

-Manage users & authentication.
 Who's better than cerberus himself to protect the realm of bees ?

+Cerbes will manages users & authentication through jwt.
+It's not keeping the gates of hell, but it does guard the entrance of something.
+It's reason enough for me to name it this way.

+## Hermes

+Hermes if the messager of the gods !
+I couldn't name a service that sends emails otherwise.

 ## Gaea

+Gaea is the mother of all gods.

-Python library used in other python services.
+It's also the python library used in other python services.
+Because everyone needs a mother to rely on, even gods.

 ## Poseidon

-Frontend app in react.
+Poseidon, gods of the seas and oceans.
+Not better gods than him for spreading my website through the vast of internet.

+It's basically a react app.
+Fair warning: check out this service at your own risk.